 So go ahead and add those amazing images!
 Go ahead and beautiful and colorful clip art!
 It’s not going to be printed or copied, so add it to your delight without worrying if you’ll use up your entire ink cartridge in your printer!
 It’s also more motivating and exciting for students when materials are in color.

 Add Multimedia to Interactive Digital Notebooks!

 Finally, the MAJOR advantage over traditional Interactive Notebooks is the ability to embed or link to different media.
 You can add video, animation, hyperlinks, audio, and even GIFs.
 With the link in their own copy of the Interactive Digital Notebook, students can watch a video at his/her own pace.
-The student can rewind it, fast forward it or watch it multiple times.
+The student can rewind it, fast forward it, or watch it multiple times.
 The same goes for hyperlinks to content.

 Finally, here’s another BONUS of the Interactive Digital Notebooks.
 We all know that students do not finish all assignments at the same time.
-But with Interactive Digital Notebooks, no worries if the student didn’t finish at school.
+But with Interactive Digital Notebooks, no worries if the student didn’t finish the work at school.
 Why?
 Because students can access it at HOME and finish any slide for homework!
 All the student needs is internet access (most public libraries have internet access so there’s no excuse!) and their Google account username and password to log on.

 Are you Ready to Read Part 2?